algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/assembly.md

 In practice though, unrolling loops isn't always necessary for performance because of a mechanism called *out-of-order execution*.
 Modern processors don't actually execute instructions one-by-one, but maintain a "pool" of pending instructions so that two independent operations can be executed concurrently without waiting for each other to finish.

-This is our case too: the real speedup from unrolling won't be fourfold, because incrementing the counter and checking for end of loop are independent from the loop body and can be sheduled to run concurrently with it.
+This is our case too: the real speedup from unrolling won't be fourfold, because incrementing the counter and checking for end of loop are independent from the loop body and can be scheduled to run concurrently with it.

 ### Branch Prediction